bittencourt-lucas/todo-app-api/README.md

 To install the Asynchronous Server Gateway Interface (ASGI), run `pip install "uvicorn[standard]"`.

+### Running the environment locally

+First, follow the instructions presented in the `Preparing the environment` section.

+After that, run `uvicorn src.shared.main:app --reload --port=8080`.

 ### Deploying the environment

 > 🚧 The instructions are meant to be used with Google Cloud Platform's App Engine.
 If you are using a different cloud provider, check the instructions specific to that provider.

-First, follow the instructions presented on the previous section.
+First, follow the instructions presented in the `Preparing the environment` section.

 After that, run `pip install gunicorn`.